HoangNguyen689/fizi/content/posts/batch_records_creation_with_go_and_postgres.md

 With 1 million records, COPY is the fastest method with 5.4 seconds, the Unnest is slower but quite near with 7.1 seconds.
 The batch insert is the slowest with 14.8 seconds and the huge memory usage of 1.3GB.

-However the unnest method also consume a lot of memory, about 567MB.
+However the unnest method also consumes a lot of memory, about 567MB.
 Compare to COPY with just 96MB, it is not so good.

 How about the size of 100 records?